imankulov/pickle-compat/README.md

 ## Non-latin strings in Python 2

-What if you have a non-ASCII content, represented as an old string and not a Unicode object?
+What if you have non-ASCII content, represented as an old string and not a Unicode object?
 If you pickle it in Python 2 and unpickle it back in Python 3, you are in trouble.

 The byte string doesn't have any information about the encoding.
 In Python 2, you probably implicitly supposed that it's a UTF-8, but when you convert it back to Python 3 with Unpickle, it appears as encoded with latin1.